holoviz-dev/pyct/README.md

   --force        if PATH already exists, force overwrite existing examples if older than source examples
 ```

-To download the data only, use the `fetch-data` command:
+And to download the data only, the `fetch-data` command:

 ```
 usage: datashader fetch-data [-h] [--path PATH] [--datasets DATASETS] [-v]